 Choice of 4 Courses – Langland, Clyne, Pennard, Fairwood Park

-Arrive at your first golf course for 18 holes of golf, then travel onward to the 4* Dragon Hotel, Swansea
+Arrive at your first golf course for 18 holes of golf, then travel onward to the 4* Village Hotel, Swansea

 Breakfast at your hotel, then travel to the second golf course of your choice.
-Overnight at the Dragon Hotel.
+Overnight at the Village Hotel.

 Enjoy your breakfast before travelling to your third round of golf.
 Following your golf depart for your return journey.

-Package at The Dragon Hotel is on a b&b basis, based on two people sharing a twin room.
+Package at The Village Hotel is on a b&b basis, based on two people sharing a twin room.

 Call for more info 01656 784843 or click enquire now